🇬🇪

 WorkPopular

 Residence permit for foreign nationals employed by Georgian companies or registered as Individual Entrepreneurs.
-Includes the new IT-sector permit with 3-year validity.
+From March 2026, a Special Labour Activity Permit (200-400 GEL) must be obtained first.
+IT professionals receive 3-year permits.

 365d